nodejs/node-eps/xxx-package-json-esm-flag.md

 ## 2. Motivation

 There is still uncertainty as to how exactly to distinguish an ES Module from a CommonJS module.
-While `.mjs` (and possibly `"use module"`) can act as a useful indicator, it is still a file-specific indicator of the module format.
-If we are to keep the `.js` extension without making `"use module"` mandatory, then there is also a need for a more global indication that a package contains only ES modules.
+While `.mjs` can act as a useful indicator, it is still a file-specific indicator of the module format.
+If we are to keep the `.js` extension without making adding metadata to sources, then there is also a need for a more global indication that a package contains only ES modules.

 From a user perspective, there are many possible reasons for wanting to continue to use the `.js` extension.
 The standard way of loading modules in the